Daestro

 Linode / Akamai

-Linode offers a straightforward, powerful, and reliable platform for hosting applications and services.
-It’s a solid choice for developers and businesses who value performance and transparency.
+Linode is a straightforward platform for hosting applications and services.
+It is powerful and reliable, and a solid choice if you care about performance and transparency.

 Step 1: Create a Personal Access Token in Linode